 Have you discovered any discrepancies in your business today versus what you thought it would be at the beginning?
 What about compared to what you love to do?
 It may be time to rebuild your business – not from scratch, but from a philosophical standpoint.

-Print off a copy of the Business Model Canvas.
+Print off a copy of the Lean Canvas.
 Begin filling it out with your answers in mind.
 Take time to do it — several days is not unreasonable.
 As you work on it, more realizations may come forth.

 The Business Model Canvas will set a new foundation for your business.
 It will also make sure you don’t get out of scope in the future.
 Working outside your target market or business mission will easily burn you out again.
 Now you have, in writing, something to compare every opportunity to.